 Drive from hotel

-Only a few kilometers away from the south shores of Iceland, lies the village of Skógar along the Southern Ring Road.
-It is a popular summer-resort centre surrounded by unusual scenic beauty.
-The greatest attraction of Skógar is the beautiful 60-meter high Skógafoss waterfall in the river Skógaá.
-One of the finest folk museums in Iceland is situated in extraordinarily beautiful natural surroundings.
+Only a few kilometers away from the south shores of Iceland, lies the majestic Skógafoss waterfall, just off the Southern Ring Road.
+It is located in the village of Skógar, a popular summer-resort centre surrounded by unusual scenic beauty.
+The beautiful 60-meter high Skógafoss waterfall originates in the highland river Skógaá.
+Just minutes from Skógafoss waterfall is one of the finest folk museums in Iceland, Skógar Museum.
 The interesting local folk museum has a collection of over 6000 artifacts and examples of various types of dwellings in Iceland since the early times.
 The collection of tools and equipment used at land and sea is outstanding.
 The museum also has an old turf farmhouse, where guests can experience the standards of living in Iceland in past centuries.

 FAQ about Skógarfoss Waterfall

 On our social media channels we frequently post tips, tricks & fun facts about Iceland with the hashtag #knowIceland.